1. What is skimming explain?

 Format tab is used to depict the formatting of the list (like even/odd coloring) and details on single click etc.

-List view can be accessed from an activity or html as follows:
+The list view can be accessed from an activity or Html as follows:

-A list view can be used for complex retrievals from database by not specifying the display, format and Organize tabl.(SAP FICO Training Videos)
+A list view can be used for complex retrievals from the database by not specifying the display, format and Organize table.

 10. What are the primary configurations that you do in an Access Group?